xcvista/mkiptables/README.md

 This tool dumps its output to stdout for the ease of piping.

-Using this tool is really simple, as you just pipe `mkiptables` output into `iptables-restore` and it should be okay.
+Using this tool is really simple, as you just pipe `mkiptables` output into `iptables-restore`, usually in `/etc/rc.local`, and it should be okay.

 ## More about this tool